 This function returns an integer which equals the value obtained by shifting the 16-bit binary representation of the argument the number of bit positions specified, without wraparound.
-A negative position parameter causes a left shift.
 Also see ROTATE.

 '''

 New_word=SHIFT(Old_word,-2)

 Mask=SHIFT(1,Position)

 '''

 SHOW